Alluxio/alluxio/docs/en/contributor/Documentation-Conventions.md

 priority: 2
 ---

+* Table of Contents
+{:toc}

-Documentation is a writing style that portrays professionalism and efficiency in delivering technical content.
+This documentation provides a writing style guide that portrays professionalism and efficiency in delivering technical content in Alluxio documentation.

+## The Cs

 The Cs, in order of importance:
 * Be correct